respoke/docs/src/tutorials/calling-to-and-from-a-phone.md

 Once the call event is triggered, you'll have access to a call event.
 Amongst other things, the call event is composed of a callerId object.
 This callerId object has several properties.
 Two properties you'll be interested in are the `number` property and the `name` property.

 The number property contains the phone number of the incoming caller.
-The name property contains the desciption of the phone number - e.g. Austin, TX.
+The name property contains the name of the phone number.
+The name property is set by either the caller's carrier or the caller.
 If either value is unavailable, it will be `null`.

 Both outbound and inbound numbers follow the [E.164](http://en.wikipedia.org/wiki/E.164#DNS_mapping_of_E.164_numbers), international public telecommunication numbering plan, phone number format.